TylerYep/stanfordkarel/README.md

 ## Future Milestones
 In the future, I hope to add:
+- Error messages should automatically suggest turn_left() if you misspell the command (e.g. turnLeft)
-- Automatic style checking
+- Automatic student style checking
 - Ways of determining the student's strategy or approach from observing Karel movements
 - Autograde more worlds, broken down by assignment
 - Allow students to autograde their own work
 - Accessibility for visually-impaired students (using ascii karel)

-### Minor TODOs
-- Use f2string to convert all f strings to format strings for Python 3.5 compatibility